Twaddler01/rpg_similitude/README.md

 # Updates

+10-15-2024
+- Minor updates.
+- Created inventory.js and character.js files to shorten functions.
+Battle Section functions will be moved once section is more complete.

 10-14-2024
 - Minor changes made.
 Re-uploaded media items.
 There is a known server issue on Google Chrome browser (Mobile on Android) with CSS handling but Firefox Mobile (Android) still seems to work fine.